 - 1. Reprimanded orally.
 A student may be referred for counseling but cannot be required to seek counseling. - 2.
 Failed in the evaluation instrument (paper or exam). - 3.
-Reduced course grade, including possible failure of course. - Referred for administrative sanctions.
+Reduced course grade reflecting the failed instrument. - 4.
+Referred for administrative sanctions.
 A faculty member may choose to refer a student to the Vice President of Instruction for disciplinary action in lieu of any academic sanction or in addition to the academic action the faculty member has taken.